Murder of Mark Kilroy: Investigation tightens

-Hernández García said that Constanzo had ordered his men to find a white, Anglo male (Spanish: gringo) to sacrifice.
+Hernández García said that Constanzo had ordered his men to find a white, Anglo male to sacrifice.

-According to Serafín Hernández García, he and other members of the gang had mingled with the spring-break students in Matamoros on the night of 14 March.
+According to Serafín Hernández García, he and other members of the gang had mingled with the spring-break students in Matamoros on the night of March 14.
 As Kilroy stood on the street near his friends, one of the men lured him close to a truck.
 As Kilroy approached the vehicle, Hernández García and another cult member, Malio Fabio Ponce Torres, grabbed Kilroy and wrestled him inside the truck.
 When one of the gangsters stopped for a few moments to catch his breath two blocks along the road, Kilroy broke loose and ran, but was intercepted by another vehicle driven by the gangsters' allies, who took him prisoner at gunpoint.
 He was then subdued and handcuffed in the back of the second car.

 The gangsters drove Kilroy through the back streets of the city and past an industrial area, passing through the city's outskirts to Santa Elena ranch.
-The men left Kilroy inside the car overnight; shortly after dawn, the ranch's caretaker went to see Kilroy and fed him bread, eggs, and water.
+The men left Kilroy inside the car overnight.
+Shortly after dawn, the ranch's caretaker went to see Kilroy and fed him bread, eggs, and water.
 About twelve hours after Kilroy was kidnapped, Constanzo and his men came to see him.
 They wrapped his face and mouth with duct tape and walked him through a field to a storage cabin with his hands still tied around his back.

-Throughout the night of the 15th, Constanza tortured and sodomized Kilroy.
+Throughout the night of the 15th, Constanzo tortured and sodomized Kilroy.
 He was then led out to the field, where Constanzo killed him by chopping the back of his neck and head with a machete.
 His brain was then boiled in a nganga, an African metal pot that Constanzo used to stew human and animal remains.
 Kilroy's legs were chopped off above his knees to facilitate his burial.
 A wire was inserted in his spinal column so that, once the body had decomposed, the bones could be pulled up from the soil easily.
 The cult members then dug a hole on the grounds and buried Kilroy's corpse.

 Hernandez Garcia agreed to take the police to the spot where Kilroy was buried, which was marked by the ends of the wire coming out of the dirt.
 Hernández García explained the function of the wire; once they retrieved the bones, cult members would wear them as necklaces to ward off danger and injury.